 Black Stallion Motors was founded in January 2000 by Denis Judd.
 Denis knew that when it came to Ferraris, Tim’s knowledge and expertise were second none.
 He tracked Tim down and made him “an offer he couldn’t refuse” (though we don’t think he had to try too hard).
 Tim began as Head Engineer with the fledgling business and has never looked back.
 Ten years later he took over the business from Denis.
-A few years later, Tim’s partner Emily also bought into the business.
-She now works in the workshop office four days a week.
+A few years later, Tim’s partner Emily also began to work in the business.
 Tim continues to work with the cars he loves; maintaining his uncompromising dedication to the quality and precision those cars deserve.

 Visit us on facebook for updates on the cars and characters who visit our workshop.